catnipped/1991/designdoc.md

 - Go one turn in combat without attacking
 - Leave a room without attacking an enemy (including if the room was empty)

-Each class has an Adrenaline Skill Tree, where the characters gain skills depending on their level of adrenaline.
+Each character has an Adrenaline Tree, where they gain skills depending on their level of adrenaline.

 #### Actions